jwilger/kookaburra/README.markdown

 The `MentalModel` instance will return a `MentalModel::Collection` for any method called on the object.
-The `MentalModel::Collection` object behaves like a `Hash` for the most part, however it will raise a `Kookaburra::UnknownKeyError` if you try to access a key that has not yet been assigned a value.
+The `MentalModel::Collection` object behaves like a `Hash` for the most part; however, it will raise a `Kookaburra::UnknownKeyError` if you try to access a key that has not yet been assigned a value.

-Deletions (via `#delete` or `#delete_if`) will actually remove the key/value pair from the collection, but add it to a subcollection (available at `MentalModel::Collection#deleted`).
+Deletions (via `#delete` or `#delete_if`) will actually remove the key/value pair from the collection, but add it to a sub-collection (available at `MentalModel::Collection#deleted`).
 This reflects the fact that the user's mental model of the dataset would also include any intentional exceptions - the user will, for example, want to verify that an item they deleted does not appear to be available in the system.

-Here's a quick example of MentalModel behavor:
+Here's an example of MentalModel behavior:

     mental_model = MentalModel.new